masud-src/OncoFEM/README.md

 have some basic description at the beginning.
 Again, parameters are initialized and hold by the instance via definition in the init function.
 Due to the simplicity of the model, only the primary variables need to be loaded via the setter function.
 In the getter method, the actual function of the Verhulst equation is implemented and the particular production terms are set.
-It is possible to create interfaces to other modelling software via precice (https://precice.org/) or to implement simple neural networks.
+It is possible to create interfaces to other modelling software via precice<sup>3</sup>
+or to implement simple neural networks<sup>4</sup>.
 ````python
 class VerhulstKinetic(MicroModel):
     """